mickaelseznec/conway/README.md

 The end-goal is to get the fastest implementation of the game of life, as judged by the number of FPS reported by `python conway.py profile --grid-size 4000`.
 You can modify the following files `conway.cu`.

-First, complete the initial TODOs in conway.cu and make sure your code matches the reference mplementation.
+First, complete the initial TODOs in conway.cu and make sure your code matches the reference implementation.
 You can use `python conway.py test` to check if your implementation is correct.

 Then, you have to find ways to make the program faster!
 Don't hesitate to use the profiling tools:
 - [Nsight Systems](https://docs.nvidia.com/nsight-systems/UserGuide/index.html): `nsys -t cuda -s none python profile --grid-size 4000 --iterations 1` will produce a `.nsys-rep` file that you can open with Nsight Systems.